Assess whether recovery-simulation results are ready to use

 An object of class mfrm_recovery_assessment with:

-overview: compact run-level status.checklist: reviewer-facing adequacy checks.condition_review: generator-condition metadata, including boundedGPCMslope-regime interpretation and generated score-category support when available.condition_reporting_notes: reporter-facing generator-condition caveats separated from recovery metrics and release-gate decisions.diagnostic_reporting_notes: reporter-facing fit/separation caveats retained as diagnostic context rather than recovery gates.diagnostic_review: optional fit/separation operating-characteristic context when retained byevaluate_mfrm_recovery().metric_review: parameter-group metric checks.uncertainty_review: compact coverage / SE availability interpretation.reading_order: recommended first-read order for the summary, condition, plot, and row-level recovery outputs.next_actions: short action list sorted by severity.thresholds: thresholds used for the assessment.
+overview: compact run-level status.checklist: reviewer-facing adequacy checks.condition_review: generator-condition metadata, including boundedGPCMslope-regime interpretation and generated score-category support when available.condition_reporting_notes: reporter-facing generator-condition caveats separated from parameter-recovery conclusions.diagnostic_reporting_notes: reporter-facing fit/separation caveats retained as diagnostic context rather than recovery gates.diagnostic_review: optional fit/separation operating-characteristic context when retained byevaluate_mfrm_recovery().metric_review: parameter-group metric checks.uncertainty_review: compact coverage / SE availability interpretation.reading_order: recommended first-read order for the summary, condition, plot, and row-level recovery outputs.next_actions: short action list sorted by severity.thresholds: thresholds used for the assessment.

 Details